- 5.01: Purpose

 5.03: Establishment of Continuing Education Requirement

-(1) Beginning November 1, 1998, every registered embalmer and registered funeral director shall complete a minimum of five contact hours of continuing education prior to the end of each registration period in courses or programs approved by the Board as a condition for renewal of his or her registration.
+(1) Every registrant shall complete a minimum of eight hours of continuing education prior to the end of each Registration Period in courses or programs approved by the Board as a condition for renewal of his or her registration.

-(2) In addition to any continuing education required by 239 CMR 5.03(1), every apprentice embalmer, registered embalmer and registered funeral director employed by a licensed funeral establishment shall obtain sufficient continuing education contact hours to be in compliance with the regulations of the United States Occupational Safety and Health Administration regarding information on bloodborne pathogen exposure risks and protection from such risks, as delineated in 239 CMR 3.12(13) and 29 CFR 1910.1030.
+(3) As part of the continuing education required by 239 CMR 5.03(1), every registrant shall obtain at least one hour of continuing education to be in compliance with the regulations of the United States Occupational Safety and Health Administration regarding information on bloodborne pathogen exposure risks and protection from such risks, as delineated in 239 CMR 3.12(13) and 29 CFR 1910.1030.

-(4) A registered embalmer or registered funeral director shall not be required to complete the continuing education required by 239 CMR 5.03(1) for the registration period in which he/she obtains his or her initial registration as an embalmer or funeral director in order to obtain renewal of said registration for the following registration period, but shall be required to obtain such continuing education for all subsequent renewals.
-Nothing in this paragraph shall exempt a registered embalmer or registered funeral director from having to obtain the continuing education in bloodborne pathogen risks required by 239 CMR 3.12(13) and 239 CMR 5.03(2).
+(5) A registrant shall not be required to complete the continuing education required by 239 CMR 5.03(1) for the Registration Period in which he or she obtains his or her initial registration in order to obtain renewal of said registration for the following Registration Period, but shall be required to obtain such continuing education for all subsequent renewals.
+Nothing in this paragraph shall exempt a registrant from having to obtain the continuing education in bloodborne pathogen risks required by 239 CMR 3.12(13) and 239 CMR 5.03(2).

 A continuing education course or program may be used to satisfy the continuing education requirements set forth in 239 CMR 5.03 only if it is a formally organized course of program which is primarily instructional in nature and contributes directly to professional competence in the profession and business of funeral directing.
 Such courses or programs must meet the following criteria in order to be approved for continuing education credit: